-If you are confined in a non-network facility as a result of an emergency, you will be eligible for in-network benefits until your attending physician agrees it is safe to transfer you to a network facility.
+If you are confined in a non-network facility as a result of an emergency, you will be eligible for in-network benefits until your attending physician agrees it is safe to transfer you to a network facility except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy.

-- 1. Non-emergency care from non-network providers except as described in this Policy. - 2.
-Unauthorized continued inpatient services in a non-network facility once the attending physician agrees it is safe to transfer you to a network facility. - 3.
-Follow-up care or scheduled care from a non-network provider except as described in this Policy. - 4.
+- 1. Non-emergency care from non-network providers, except emergency services and services authorized by Medica. - 2.
+Unauthorized continued inpatient services in a non-network facility once the attending physician agrees it is safe to transfer you to a network facility except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy. - 3.
+Follow-up care or scheduled care from a non-network provider except as described in How to Access Your Benefits.
+Follow-up care or scheduled care under this exclusion does not include emergency services provided at certain out-of-network facilities, as those terms are defined and used under the Federal No Surprises Act of 2020. - 4.
 Transfers and admissions to network hospitals solely at the convenience of the member.